Knowledge base

 - It will not be present with another sending method (a software like Outlook for example).

-- It is also not added to the messages of the autoresponder; it is necessary to add one directly in the out-of-office message.
+- It is also not added to the messages of the answering machine; it is necessary to add one in the out-of-office message directly.

 Access signatures from the Infomaniak Web Mail app